Transaction fee accounting how-to

 - Inspect accrued fees on the asset detail workspace's fee-accounting tab.
 The tab shows total accrual per operation type and the recipient.

-- Reconcile periodically between the on-chain accrual and off-chain settlement so the two stay in sync.
+- Reconcile periodically between the accrual record and off-chain settlement so the two stay in sync.

 Troubleshooting